 Note: a valid petition against must include the witnessed signatures of all titled owners.
 Witnesses must swear an affidavit before a Commissioner of Oaths.

 Costs and Cost Sharing

 Local improvements are often carried out in conjunction with other major construction work in a neighbourhood.
 Since local improvements benefit a neighbourhood more than the municipality as a whole, a portion of these costs are covered by neighbourhood property owners.

-Local Improvement tax: The full cost is amortized over 15 years, the payments are added to your property taxes.
-Funding for these projects is borrowed from the Province, with the cost of borrowing is passed on to those who amortize their payments as interest.
+2. Local Improvement tax: The full cost is amortized over 15 years and the payments are added to your property taxes.
 The tax stays with the property.
 Should you move, the payments become the responsibility of the new owner.